 I wonder… no I wish, if someone could conduct a real life study on the affects of actual long term incarceration on human beings, perhaps a study on affects upon those whom are locked up for life, and upon their loved ones as well. – Because, in reality they are imprisoned as well.

 I wonder… what studies show of affects on a child growing up without a parent?
-What would studies show of the resulting and lasting affects when someone’s loved one is thrown behind bars for life?
+What would studies show of the resulting and lasting affects when someone’s loved one is throwing behind bars for life?
 And what would studies show of the psychological, social, and financial, affects that are visible on those who have had a run-in with the law and all its prejudice.

-I also wonder… what will the studies say when they find a peculiar behavior, of those locked up for a long time in NJSP, where they actually throw fecal material on others.
+I also wonder… what will the studies say when they find a peculiar behaviour, of those locked up for a long time in NJSP, where they actually throw fecal material on others.
 Would they compare it to the animal studies done on primates that were caged for a similar long period of time?
 Or, will it be too bold, too upfront, too controversial, for their tastes in the glass castles?

 I ask those who have given me the honor of their time, to read this plea, if animals are meant to roam free, what is to be said about humans?
 To set the injustices of the American Criminal Justice aside, if the real reason to punish was a crime then why does the punishment seem so arbitrary, so class and race driven?
 And for that matter so inhumane?